-Bit Bio’s “enter button for the keyboard to the software of life” nabs the company $41.5 million – TechCrunch
+Bit Bio’s ‘enter button for the keyboard to the software of life’ nabs the company $41.5 million – TechCrunch

-Bit Bio, the new startup which pitches itself as the “enter button for the keyboard to the software of life” only needed three weeks to raise its latest $41.5 million round of funding.
+Bit Bio, the new startup that pitches itself as the “enter button for the keyboard to the software of life,” only needed three weeks to raise its latest $41.5 million round of funding.

 Originally known as Elpis Biotechnology and named for the Greek goddess of hope, the Cambridge, England-based company was founded by Mark Kotter in 2016 to commercialize technology that can reduce the cost and increase the production capacity for human cell lines.
 These cells can be used in targeted gene therapies and as a method to accelerate drug discovery at pharmaceutical companies.